 The surface states of topological insulators represent a manifestation of bulk topological order, and in this sense they are distinct from conventional surface states [1].
 However, the symmetry of the surface plays significant role in formation of the surface states [2].
 The dispersion of topological surface states is a massless Dirac cone.
-The surface states are nondegenerated in spin due to a strong spin-orbit interaction.
+The surface states are non-degenerated in spin due to a strong spin-orbit interaction.
 The topological surface states are robust against backscattering and, hence, are not sensitive to crystal lattice defects.
-However, defects in surface crystal structure also lead to a local break of surface translational symmetry and can modify the surface states.
-Usually, the surface states localized in few nanometer in thick layer at the surface.
+However, defects in surface crystal structure also lead to a local break of surface states localized in few nanometer in thick layer at the surface.